jakesower/spectragraph/README.md

 - The data can be described by a schema of resources
 - Resources have properties as well as relationships to other resources

+Data Prism is highly aligned with its data structures.
+Data flow from queries, which in turn depend on schemas.
+Having an understanding of these concepts is critical to using the libraries well.

 ## Components

 ### Store

 A store is a repository of data that follows a schema that is provided to it.
+Stores include SQL databases, graph databases, APIs, among other data structuring systems.

 ### Schema